RhinoDevel/MtStack/README.md

 # MtStack
 C stack implementation for void pointers as values.
-Sample code included.
+Sample code included (see main.c).